ais1175/zhora_giveaway/README.md

-# Zhora Giveaway Script for ESX
+# Zhora Giveaway Script for FiveM

 A powerful and easy-to-use giveaway script for FiveM servers running the ESX framework.
 This script allows administrators to create, manage, and announce giveaways for items, money, weapons, and vehicles through a modern and intuitive React-based UI.